 Sales and Marketing.
 Sales and marketing expenses consist primarily of personnel-related costs, including salaries, sales commissions, bonuses, benefits, and stock-based compensation, amortization of deferred contract acquisition costs, which primarily consist of sales commissions and the associated payroll taxes, conferences, costs related to marketing programs, travel-related costs, and allocated overhead.
 Marketing programs consist of advertising, events, corporate communications, and brand-building and developer-community activities.
 We expect our sales and marketing expenses will increase in absolute dollars over time and continue to be our largest operating expense for the foreseeable future as we invest in our sales and marketing efforts.
-We also expect a greater increase in our sales and marketing expenses in the coming quarters as we shift our sales compensation plan to be oriented toward consumption, which we expect will result in higher upfront expense recognition from consumption-based sales commissions.
+We also expect a greater increase in our sales and marketing expenses in the coming quarters as a result of shifting our sales compensation plan to be oriented toward consumption for Confluent Cloud, which we expect will result in higher upfront expense recognition from consumption-oriented sales commissions.

 General and Administrative.
 General and administrative expenses consist primarily of personnel-related costs, including salaries, bonuses, benefits, and stock-based compensation for administrative functions including finance, human resources, and legal, professional fees, software and subscription services dedicated for use by our general and administrative functions, and allocated overhead.
-We expect our general and administrative expenses will increase in absolute dollars over time as we continue to invest in the growth of our business and incur costs associated with being a publicly traded company.
+We expect our general and administrative expenses will increase in absolute dollars over time as we continue to invest in the growth of our business.